sortable/ads/docs/api-ads.md

 ## `start`

-Ad requests to header bidders will be queued until `start` is called.
+Ad requests will be queued until `start` is called.

 ## `addEventListener`